George Dyson (science historian): Career

 Dyson is the founder/owner of Dyson, Baidarka & Company, a designer of Aleut-style skin kayaks; he is credited with the revival of the baidarka style of kayak.

 Dyson was a visiting lecturer and research associate at Western Washington University's Fairhaven College and was Director's Visitor at the Institute for Advanced Study in Princeton, New Jersey, in 2002–03.
-He is a frequent contributor to the Edge Foundation.
+He was a frequent contributor to Edge.org between 1998 and 2019.